TABLE OF CONTENTS

 8. Americans with Disabilities Act (ADA)

 After evaluation by the substance abuse professional in D.5. above, a driver may request that the employer make reasonable accommodation for the driver under ADA.
-It is the responsibility of the driver to show a condition that qualifies him/her under ADA.
+It is the responsibility of the driver to show a condition that qualifies them under ADA.
 An active user is not protected under ADA, but the employer must accommodate if requested.

 The employing department and the Office of Equal Opportunity and Diversity will review requests for accommodation to determine if the driver’s condition qualifies under ADA.
 If the condition does qualify under ADA, the University/Office of Equal Opportunity and Diversity will then determine whether reasonable accommodation can be made in the particular situation.